- May 11, 2018

 So … people designed ceramic teeth with the aim of making them look more “natural.”
 The problem with these was that the early ceramics were fragile and broke easily.

 Thankfully, dental researchers were persistent.
 Through their efforts, today we have new materials that allow us to make crowns that look and feel like real teeth and are sturdy enough to withstand the daily “grind” of replacing teeth.
+Here’s a newer post where we also recently discussed removing silver fillings!

 Modern crowns are practical in that they let you eat anything you want.
 They also look great so your smile can be as pretty as it was before … and maybe even a little better.